Exterior Beam Maintenance

 Your home is probably your most valuable asset, as well as your sanctuary.
 But like anything of value, it requires regular time and attention.
 Your roof beams, like most roof beams, are probably holding up your roof.
 Kinda important, right?
-So let's be very clear; roof beam maintenance ain't about looking pretty.
+So let's be very clear; exterior beam maintenance isn't about looking pretty.
 Although that's an added benefit, maintenance needs to be focused on preventing dry rot fungi from setting up camp and using your roof beam as an all-you-can-eat buffet.
-Regularly getting up close and personal with your beams leads to early detection and remediation if prevention fails.
+Regularly getting up close and personal with your exterior beams leads to early detection and remediation if prevention fails.

-You don't have to be a DIY expert here, just diligent and thorough with the appropriate amount of caution using a ladder.
+You don't have to be a DIY expert here, just diligent and thorough with an appropriate amount of caution using a ladder.
 (Some of you shouldn't be up on ladders.
 If you don't know if that's you, ask your spouse or your physician.
 You'll get the answer!)

 The basics include giving your roof beams a yearly once-over, especially ones with a southern exposure.
 You're looking for what needs painting and/or sealing.
 In my world, there's no such thing as "It's just a little crack, so I can ignore it for another year."
 If you see it, deal with it.